-To bridge gaps in access to specialized care, PLAIN summaries (Person-Centred, Lay Language, Accessible, International, and Navigable) were developed based on existing IGHG and PanCare Guidelines Group recommendations.
+To bridge gaps in access to specialized care, appealing PLAIN language (Person-Centred, Lay Language, Accessible, International, and Navigable) summaries based on IGHG and PanCare guidelines were developed and extended.
 These user-friendly materials empower survivors to:

 - Understand late effects and the recommendations for surveillance of late effects. - Advocate for their care needs with non-specialist providers.